 Dr Antonios Mamalakis

-I am a postdoctoral researcher working with Professors Elizabeth Barnes and Imme Ebert-Uphoff at Colorado State University (CSU).
 I hold a PhD in Civil and Environmental Engineering from University of California, Irvine, advised by Professor Efi Foufoula-Georgiou.

 My past work has been focused on the interaction between climate variability and change with regional hydroclimate across scales.